fedeoliv/docker-spark-kafka/README.md

 ## About the solution

-The solution was designed to be as minimal as possible to validate the Kakfa integration with a Spark application in a local environment.
+The solution was designed to be as minimal as possible to validate the Kafka integration with a Spark application in a local environment.

 - A producer service (`.kafka` file) sends fake messages in JSON format with random values to a Kafka topic;
 - The Spark application (Python) consumes messages from the Kafka topic and print out the key/value schemas to the console.